jimmyli97/human-essentials-wiki/Application-Overview.md

 Organization barcodes always take precedence when they do a lookup.

 ### Global Barcodes
-These are barcodes that act as "fall-throughs" and will generally be used to track product UPCs and map them to the appropriate Canonical Item type.
-(For example: pointing the UPC for 40 Huggies 3T, 48 Pampers 3T, and 24 Luvs 3T diaper packs all to the "3T Diapers" Canonical Item type).
-These are only entered by Site Administrators, and must always point to a Canonical Item type.
+These are barcodes that act as "fall-throughs" and will generally be used to track product UPCs and map them to the appropriate Base Item type.
+(For example: pointing the UPC for 40 Huggies 3T, 48 Pampers 3T, and 24 Luvs 3T diaper packs all to the "3T Diapers" Base Item type).
+These are only entered by Site Administrators, and must always point to a Base Item type.

 ### Barcode Retrieval
-Barcode records are either connected to an organization and an `Item`, or they are labeled "global" and connected to a `CanonicalItem`.
+Barcode records are either connected to an organization and an `Item`, or they are labeled "global" and connected to a `BaseItem`.
 When a lookup is requested, it will look up the barcode (by its value) with this order of priority (this was established in [#593](/rubyforgood/diaper/issues/593)):

  1. Does the organization have its own barcode defined with this value? (yields an `Item`)
- 2. Is there a global barcode defined for this value? (yields a `CanonicalItem`)
+ 2. Is there a global barcode defined for this value? (yields a `BaseItem`)
  3. Prompt the user to create a new barcode record using this value

-For the second item, after the `CanonicalItem` is retrieved, it consults back to the Organization and finds the oldest `Item` (for that organization) that uses the retrieved `CanonicalItem`.
+For the second item, after the `BaseItem` is retrieved, it consults back to the Organization and finds the oldest `Item` (for that organization) that uses the retrieved `BaseItem`.

 # Appendix